Rodrigo Bentancur: Tottenham Hotspur

 On 31 January 2022, Bentancur joined Premier League club Tottenham Hotspur for an undisclosed fee.
 Bentancur made his debut for Spurs on 5 February in the FA Cup match against Brighton & Hove Albion, coming on a substitute in match that finished in a 3–1 win.
 He made his Premier League debut nine days later, coming on as a substitute for Pierre-Emile Højbjerg in a 2–3 loss against Southampton.

 On 18 September 2022, Bentancur scored his first goal for the club in a Premier League game against Leicester City, the third goal in a 6–2 victory at the Tottenham Hotspur Stadium.
-Later on in the season, Bentancur scored his first UEFA Champions League goal in a group stage match - an equaliser against Sporting CP.
+Later on in the season, Bentancur scored his first UEFA Champions League goal in a group stage match – an equaliser against Sporting CP.
 The match ended 1–1.
 He continued his goal-scoring form in Spurs' league fixture three days later, coming off the bench to score an injury-time winner against AFC Bournemouth, completing a 3–2 comeback after they had gone 2–0 down.
 Two weeks later he registered his first brace in the Premier League, with two late goals against Leeds United to secure a 4–3 victory for Spurs.

-On 11 February 2023, Bentancur suffered an injury to his cruciate ligament during a match against Leicester City, which would rule him out of the team for the rest of the season.
+On 11 February 2023, Bentancur suffered an anterior cruciate ligament injury during a match against Leicester City, which would rule him out of the team for the rest of the season.

+Bentancur eventually made his return on 27 October 2023, coming off the bench late in a 1–2 away win against Crystal Palace in game week 10.
+However, just a month after his return, on 26 November during a 1–2 defeat against Aston Villa, Bentancur tore his ankle ligaments.
+Despite being ruled out for 8 to 10 weeks, Bentancur returned against Bournemouth on 31 December 2023, a little over four weeks later.
+Bentancur captained the side for the first time in a 1–0 FA Cup win over Burnley on 5 January 2024 and he scored his first goal since his return from injury on 15 January 2024, Tottenham's second equaliser in a 2–2 draw away to Manchester United.
+In November 2024, he received a seven-game suspension and imposed with a fine of £100,000 by the English FA for allegedly making a racist comment toward his teammate Son Heung-min.

+On 21 May 2025, he was a member of the Tottenham Hotspur squad that won the UEFA Europa League for the third time in the club's history, defeating Manchester United in the 2025 final.

+On 3 October 2025, Bentancur signed a new long-term contract with Tottenham Hotspur.